Two Cecil Rhodes letters

 I am really too angry to dictate any longer to my shorthand-writer… …to say again I am deeply grieved at the Khama settlement…

 4. Some issues regarding interpretation

-4.1 The first point to mention is the non-representational ‘heterotopic world’ character of letters.
+4.1 The first point to mention concerns the non-representational ‘heterotopic world’ character of letters.
 These are representational systems with codes and conventions, both those of ‘the letter’ as understood contemporaneously, and in their own terms as letters by X or Y. This is notable regarding Rhodes’ letter to Currie: it represents an entirely reasonable, plausible and so on set of points and descriptions.
 But – and it is a big BUT – outside the letter, things were happening which Rhodes was fully party to and which, once brought into frame, give the lie to notions of epistolary good faith and veracity.
 An invasion was afoot, and the traces of Rhodes’ instrumentality, in the shape of the documents that showed the certitude of this, were being removed from existence, leaving behind just opaque trails, traces of traces.

 ‘Documents of life: Analysing letters and other found data in researching ‘Whites Writing Whiteness’ in South Africa’ in SAGE Research Methods Datasets.
 SAGE Publications Ltd. http://dx.doi.org/10.4135/9781473942974.

 ‘How to interpret a letter?’ –

 4.3 A consideration of other letters in the Rhodes Papers in addition to those to Currie and Fife is also helpful in teasing out the interpretational and also the moral issues here.
 ‘Manifold destiny’ was fabricated by shabby and at times very bloody means that can be glimpsed in the presences and absences of letters.